-$v{\rho} = 0$ $v{\phi} = R \omega$
+$v_r=0 \ v_t=R\omega$

 This means that the velocity of an object undergoing circular motion is only in the tangential direction, and has a magnitude equal to the product of the radius and angular velocity.
-The only way an object can have a radial velocity is if the radius of it path changes, but that can't happen for an object moving along a circular path.
+The only way an object can have a radial velocity is if the radius of its path changes, but that can't happen for an object moving along a circular path.
 If the object moved along an elliptical path, for example, then it would have both tangential and radial velocities.